 Break it down into smaller bits and take out the unnecessary things from your list or the things that you can live without.
 Using this data, start creating a realistic budget that you can live with.

-Another thing that could help is by surrounding yourself with people who are living within their means.
+Another thing that could help is surrounding yourself with people who are living within their means.
 Try to distance yourself from people who are living extravagant lives even though they’re living from paycheck to paycheck.

 I know that this is a very difficult thing to do.

 One of the best ways to change a habit is also to change your exposure to behaviors that you want to be influenced by.

 Related Post: How to Stop Impulse Buying – 10 Effective Ways

 Sometimes, even if you are a very frugal person, and even if you follow a stricter budget, you might still end up in debt just to make ends meet.

 This is the sad truth for a lot of people.

 I have observed this situation with my parents and other relatives.